Health – Cause of Death, and How I/You Will Die

 So as an 80 year old I would have around a 40% chance of making 90, whereas as when I was 70 years old, the probably of making 90 was only 19%.

-Cause of death is all about how other people (You) tend to die.
+Cause of death is all about how other people have died.
 The US Centers for Disease Control and Prevention classifies death into 113 causes, which are grouped into 20 categories of disease and external causes.

 113 causes is a bit daunting, if one thing doesn’t get you, another will.